ConstantinosConst/ALSPAC_SCZ_RbG_BrainAge/README.md

 The ouput dataset named as 'ALSPAC_SCZ_RbG_BA_CB.RData' should be used for step 4.

-#### ** NOTE **
-At the time of accessing this newly developed resource for the current project (20.12.2022), the model used was trained on the age range of 20-30 years (for more details please refer to the supplementary material of Contantinides et al., 2024).
-As indicated above, this is NOT the same model as the one currrently available on the CentileBrain platofrom (link provide above), which was trained on the optimal age range of 5-40 years (refe to Yu et al., 2024 for the rationale and empirical data supporting this decision).
-Therefore, if you repeat the above process with the current version of the CentileBrain model for the current sample (ALSPAC-SCZ-RbG) you might get somewhat different results than those reported in the published manuscript (Constantinides et al., 2024).

 ### Step 4.
 Statistical analyses

 The following scripts were used for data wrangling and statistical analyses of the association between SCZ-PRS and brain-PAD: